 I shot off a volley of choicest profanities in my vocabulary ending with, “Now you take the vehicle to Shirdi and on Monday morning see me in my office.”

 On Monday morning Major Suresh Babu, our Second-in-Command escorted Captain Vikrant to my office and said “Sir, please don’t get angry with him.
-He is only a week old in the unit.
+He is only a week old in our unit.
 He is yet to know you.”

 I looked at Captain Vikrant and he said “This is my second unit.
 Before this I served only in a Field Regiment for five years.
 There the Z was regarded as something holy, something of an institution.
 I have never travelled in a Z till now.
 That is why I called you early in the morning to reconfirm.“